Portugal Golden Visa through Real Estate: The Essentials

-Real Estate Investments That Qualify for a Golden Visa in Portugal
+Real Estate Investments That Qualified for a Golden Visa in Portugal

 Residential Real Estate

-If you’re looking to buy residential real estate in Portugal to qualify for Portugal Golden Visa, you can still do so.
-However, your options are limited to the “interior locations” of the country.
+If you’re looking to buy residential real estate in Portugal to qualify for Portugal Golden Visa, you could still do so before late 2023.
+However, your options were limited to the “interior locations” of the country.

-If the property is a part of an urban rehabilitation project, the investment amount will drop to €350,000.
-Another 20% discount is available too if the property is in a designated low-density area.
+If the property was a part of an urban rehabilitation project, the investment amount would drop to €350,000.
+Another 20% discount was available too if the property was in a designated low-density area.

 Commercial Real Estate

-If you’re looking for commercial real estate to qualify for a Golden Visa in Portugal, your options aren’t limited to certain places.
-You can buy commercial real estate for €500,000 anywhere in the country and qualify for Golden Visa.
+If you were looking for commercial real estate to qualify for a Golden Visa in Portugal, your options weren’t limited to certain places.
+You could buy commercial real estate for €500,000 anywhere in the country and qualify for Golden Visa.

-If this commercial property is a part of an urban rehabilitation project, the investment amount falls to €350,000.
-A 20% discount is available too if the property is in a designated low-density area.
+If this commercial property was a part of an urban rehabilitation project, the investment amount falls to €350,000.
+A 20% discount was available too if the property is in a designated low-density area.

 Commercial and Residential Real Estate

-Are you looking for both commercial and residential real estate?
-Then look no further than Madeira Island or the Azores, where you can qualify for a Portugal Golden Visa both through commercial and residential real estate acquisition.
+Were you looking for both commercial and residential real estate?
+Then look no further than Madeira Island or the Azores, where you could qualify for a Portugal Golden Visa both through commercial and residential real estate acquisition.

-The investment amount is €500,000.
-If the property you’re interested in is a part of a rehabilitation project, the amount drops to €350,000.
-As these locations aren’t listed as low-density areas, no further discount is available.
+The investment amount was €500,000.
+If the property you’re interested in were a part of a rehabilitation project, the amount drops to €350,000.
+As these locations aren’t listed as low-density areas, no further discount were available.